openeduhub/metalookup/docs/features.md

     - either the metadata has not been found in the website (e.g., ads) or the website is not conforming to the requirements (e.g., is not iframe embeddable)
 - `Unknown`:
     - it is unclear, whether this metadata leads to knock-out or not.
-  - A human should double check this metadata prior to final decision
+    - A human should double-check this metadata prior to final decision

 The `probability` scales from `0` to `1`.